sethr07/Final-Year-Project/README.md

 # Final-Year-Project

-## Final Year Project as part of B.A.I Engineering.
+## Final Year Project as part of B.A.I Engineering Degree at Trinity.

 Internet Scanning is used for a variety of purposes.
 While some may use it to detect and investigate flaws and vulnerabilities in a network, others may exploit them.
 This project aims to migrate, refactor, optimise the existing program,